Skip to content

 • Complex issues may not be fully addressed - multi-faceted problems may need human intervention

-• Rate limited: 1 issue per weekly run (jira-agent), 10 PRs per run (review-agent)
+• Rate limited: 1 issue per weekly run (jira-agent), 10 PRs per run (review-agent), all non-k8s dependabot PRs per run (dependabot-triage)

 • Cannot access private resources - no access to internal systems beyond Jira/GitHub